• Skip to primary navigation

 Grapefruit Margarita Tart with Pretzel Crust by Baking The Goods.

-I'm not big on Christmas, it brings me much more stress than joy.
-Valentine's Day is gross.
+I have mixed feelings on holidays.
+I'm not big on Christmas, it often brings me more stress than joy.
+Valentine's Day is a little cheesy.
 And I'd rather have bad luck for an entire year than spend one night out with all of those drunken fools chugging green beer while sweating through their too tight "Kiss Me I'm Irish" shirts on St. Patrick's Day.
-Cinco de Mayo, on the other hand, brings out my inner fiesta.
+Cinco de Mayo, on the other hand, brings out my inner fiesta girl.

 Grapefruit Margarita Tart with Pretzel Crust - ingredients